 Whilst the F2F strategy aims for a system that promotes healthier and sustainable diets, it falls short in terms of aiming for a sustainable and efficient food system (as defined above), and in creating the links necessary for coherence, particularly between agriculture and nutrition.
 The F2F's overemphasis on the consumption sphere of the food system means the links between agriculture and nutritional outcomes have been missed, undermining the potential for the long-term shift in agricultural paradigms which are needed to achieve sustainable food systems.
 This overemphasis also risks disproportionately placing the burden of change on the consumer, rather than distributing it evenly across society.
-Further, the strategy's targets largely remain within the framework of the current food supply chains, or reviewing concepts of food system efficiency.
+Further, the strategy's targets largely remain within the framework of the current food system, which aims for more and cheaper food, rather than suggesting structural changes such as short food supply chains, or reviewing concepts of food system efficiency.
 In the same vein, the strategy does not go far enough in its ambitions for sustainable agriculture, which should happen in harmony with local ecosystems, producing more nutrient-rich and flavourful food that promotes biodiversity growth in the region rather than depletes it.
 Finally, within the strategy, nature remains as an asset to be exploited, rather than an integral part of the ecosystem upon which we depend.